Updated September, 2013

 Note: Many beaches on Samui get quite shallow from May to October which can make swimming impractical in places.

 - Bophut – One of my favorite beaches on Koh Samui.
 The water is not always crystal clear here and the sand is a little on the coarse side but the scenery is beautiful, the vibe relaxed, and the water calm and great for swimming.
-The gentle slope of the of the seabed makes for a shallow entrance to the water that is great for kids.
+The gentle slope of the seabed makes for a shallow entrance to the water that is great for kids.
 There is a nice selection of boutique hotels and upscale resorts right on the beach.
 Nearby Fisherman’s Village is a low key collection of shops, restaurants, and bars that are fun to wander around.

 - Mae Nam – The current favorite of backpackers, Mae Nam has a nice beach which is great for swimming (though the sea can be a little rough at times as it’s less protected than Bophut, Chaweng, or Choeng Mon).
 Lots of fun and relaxed places to eat both on the beach and on the streets back from the shore.
 Mae Nam is popular with longer term travelers that rent a place for a few months (enquire at the cafes or restaurants around town if you’re looking for a house to rent).